 Some areas near Los Angeles though have been spared of this development and are even relatively intact.

-One of such places is seen from I-15 highway between Alberhill and Lake Elsinore.
-In both sides of the road there are desolate hills which for most part of the year seem to be nearly lifeless.
-But in the spring – in late February – April – there happens miraculous change – greyish hills become covered with large bright colored patches of wildflowers.
+One of such places is seen from the I-15 highway between Alberhill and Lake Elsinore.
+On both sides of the road, there are desolate hills which for the most part of the year seem to be nearly lifeless.
+But in the spring – in late February – April – there happens a miraculous change – greyish hills become covered with large bright-colored patches of wildflowers.

-Even more beautiful sights open to those who spend some time and effort to walk uphill.
-Vast meadows continue to the north, to Camelot Hills and to the south.
+Even more beautiful sights open to those who spend some time and effort walking uphill.
+Vast meadows continue to the north, to Camelot Hills, and to the south.

-This island of grassland in urbanised area still is hosting numerous rare and endemic species.
-Walker Canyon and its vicinities is one of the few places where one can find Coulter’s Matilija Poppy (Romneya coulteri Harvey), San Bernardino spineflower (Chorizanthe parryi S.Wats.) and many other very rare plants.
+This island of grassland in the urbanized areas still is hosting numerous rare and endemic species.
+Walker Canyon and its vicinities are one of the few places where one can find Coulter’s Matilija Poppy (Romneya coulteri Harvey), San Bernardino spineflower (Chorizanthe parryi S.Wats.), and many other very rare plants.

-Declaration of area with some protection regime is considered here.
+Declaration of the area with some protection regime is considered here.

 Walker Canyon poppy fields are included in the following list: